hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 ```
 apt install sysstat
 ```
-This tool shows the IO rate of all devices, but I found it to not be very accurate.
+This tool shows the IO rate of all devices, but I found it to be not very accurate.
 Either that or I haven't found a way to read the stats properly.

 One more tool is **fatrace**
 ```
 apt install fatrace
 ```
-Which can monitor which files are having disk operations.
+This can monitor which files are having disk operations.
 We can filter to only see Write operations with
 ```
 fatrace -f W
 ```
 There is another tool called **csysdig** that some people like, which is a part of the package **sysdig**.
-However I won't be using this, as installing it on Proxmox requires installing a bizillion other packages and more than 600MB of disk space.
+However I won't be using this, as installing it on Proxmox requires installing a bazillion other packages and more than 600 MB of disk space.

 ## Use zram for swap
 https://pve.proxmox.com/wiki/Zram